eNeRGy164/blog/src/posts/2009-03-09-working-with-urls-in-sharepoint.md

   - URI
 ---

-While working on a project with some existing code I noticed the developer did write large portions of code to get from an URL to a [SPList](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint2003/dd587308(v=office.11)).
+While working on a project with some existing code I noticed the developer did write large portions of code to get from an URL to a [SPList][SP_LIST].
 He probably didn't know some of the hidden gems in SharePoint.

 <!--more-->